 Connecting with the Creator in all we do is important.
 He guides us and leads us and the more we come to know Him, the more He will reveal things to us that can shape our creativity.
 Connecting with others comes a close second.
 Human beings were designed for relationship.
 Just look at the relationship between God the Father, Jesus the Son and the Holy Spirit.
 They are in perfect relationship with one another, and we’ve been made in their likeness… we’ve been made to be in relationship with others.

-As a creative how are you connecting with others?
-How are you connecting with your audience?
-Are you taking time to present your work in a way that’s engaging?
+As an Expressive how are you connecting with others?
 Are you creating relationships online or are you flying solo?
-If you don’t connect with others, or with your audience, you are never going to develop relationships.
+If you don’t connect with others, you are never going to develop relationships.
 And if you don’t develop relationships, you are never going to fully flourish as an artist.

 And man, have I been in place!
 When I reflect on that time, I think part of the reason I preferred to fly solo was due to ignorance.
 I just didn’t know how to be engaging, I was scared to open up and really share about myself, so I had no idea how to communicate effectively.
 Things have changed since then though….